MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

 \subsection{Mask Prior Generator}

-While the semantic alignment between video patch embeddings $V$ and text embeddings $T$ proves effective, the SAM video features $F$ lack inherent linguistic context, creating a semantic disparity with the text features.
-Furthermore, the frame-agnostic nature of [CLS] tokens encoding limits their capacity to capture video-level temporal dynamics, potentially causing segmentation inaccuracies such as object misalignment and displacement.
-To mitigate these limitations, we propose generating frame-specific pseudo mask priors by integrating the [CLS] tokens with language-enhanced video patch embeddings.
-These priors, providing pixel-level guidance, refine the SAM 2 decoding process.
+Despite the demonstrated effectiveness of semantic alignment between video patch embeddings $V$ and text embeddings $T$, we identify two critical limitations in the current framework: (1) SAM 2's video features $F$ inherently lack linguistic context, resulting in a semantic gap with text representations, and (2) the frame-agnostic characteristic of [CLS] tokens restricts their ability to model temporal dependencies across video sequences, often leading to segmentation artifacts including object misalignment and temporal inconsistency.
+To mitigate these limitations, we introduce a novel approach that generates frame-specific pseudo mask priors through the fusion of [CLS] tokens with language-enhanced video patch embeddings.
+These dynamically generated priors provide precise pixel-level guidance, significantly enhancing the SAM 2's decoding process.

 As illustrated in \cref{framework}, we start by establishing inter-frame interaction among the video patch embeddings for each frame.
-Frame-agnostic video patch embeddings are temporally and spatially unfolded into video embeddings $V^{'}\in \mathbb{R}^{(T\times{N_{v}})\times{D}}$, which are subsequently fed into the multi-head self-attention layer and feed-forward network (FFN) to model the spatiotemporal context across the $T\times{N_{v}}$ dimension, learning pixel-wise inter-frame global correlations.
+Frame-agnostic video patch embeddings are temporally and spatially unfolded into video embeddings $V^{'}\in \mathbb{R}^{(T\times{N_{v}})\times{D}}$, which are subsequently fed into the multi-head self-attention layer and FFN to model the spatiotemporal context across the $T\times{N_{v}}$ dimension, learning pixel-wise inter-frame global correlations.
 Afterward, the [CLS] tokens for each frame are similarly flattened across the spatiotemporal dimensions, resulting in video class embeddings $V_{cls}^{'}\in \mathbb{R}^{(T\times{1})\times{D}}$.
 To generate frame-consistent mask priors while enriching the class embeddings with visual context, we employ a multi-head cross-attention to facilitate spatiotemporal interaction between the video class embedding and the video patch embeddings.
-Here, the video class embeddings $V_{cls}^{'}$ serve as queries, while the video embeddings $V^{'}$ act as keys and values.
-Formulation of the whole process proceeds as follows:
+Here, the video class embeddings $V_{cls}^{'}$ serve as queries, and the video embeddings $V^{'}$ act as keys and values.
+The whole process could be formulated as follows:

-where $R(\cdot)$ denotes the reshape operation and $D$ represents the channel dimension of embeddings.
+where $\text{R}(\cdot)$ denotes the reshape operation, MHSA and MHCA represent multi-head self-attention and cross-attention, respectively.